thoughtspot/thoughtspot.github.io/_end-user/search/candlestick-charts.md

 ThoughtSpot uses Green and Red, respectively, as default.

 Each candlestick renders in one of the two options, depending on the relative values of `open` and `close` measurements.

+## Adapting candlestick charts for other data

+You can use this chart to display other statistical data, as long as you provide four measurements in addition to specifying the horizontal axis.